 COURSE DESCRIPTION & OBJECTIVES:

-The final grade will be made up of a class participation and 2 assignments (30%), a research project (30%) and a final examination (40%).
+The final grade will be made up of class participation & exercises (60%) and a final project (40%).